 Unfortunately, there are not a lot of symptoms to look out for to try to determine when a bearing is about to fail.
 If the problem has already gotten to the point of the engine behaving funny or having a audible rod knock, they problem is already very bad.
 Without being able to easily inspect these bearing visibly, the best way to determine what is going on inside the engine to to do regular oil samples.
 RRT partners with Blackstone Laboratories to analyze oil samples and uses that information to try and determine the state of the components inside your engine.

 Rod bearing replacement is a fairly involved procedure.
 To access the bearings, the oil pan need to be removed from the vehicle and to do that, the subframe and front suspension needs to be moved out of the way.
 This is definitely not a job an average hobbyist can perform in his or her driveway.
 After accessing the bearings, the crankshaft surface and rod journals need to be carefully inspected for any signs of wear or damage.
 The new bearings need to have proper tolerances ensured and the rod bolts torqued in a very specific sequence.
 If everything is good, the vehicle is reassembled and test driven.

 With regards to parts chocies, there are a few choices.
 The first is to replace the rod bolts and bearings with the updated BMW bearings.
 This choice is perfectly okay for normal street driven cars.
-For modified cars or cars that see track time, RRT use BE Bearings to provide additional protection in the future.
+For modified cars or cars that see track time, RRT use ACL or BE Bearings to provide additional protection in the future.
 These bearings are manufactured by Clevite to address some of the design issues inherent with these engines.
 For vehicles that are supercharged or extremely modified, we recommend upgrading to ARP rod bolts as well.